 The impact of Vlogging on deaf culture

 Many years ago, no one was aware with the word blogging or blog.
-Now a day because of technology, the word blogging and blogger are everywhere (Watkins, 2017).
+Nowadays, because of technology, the word blogging and blogger are everywhere (Watkins, 2017).
 Video blogs and blogs encourage people to express and write their feelings and thoughts.
 It has been noticed from the past few years that several deaf people started to blog and write about their experiences as well as access issues.
 Deaf people has adapted to blog and communities to communicate with each and everyone.
 Deaf people utilize video blogging to share the cultural experiences as affirming action.
 Deaf people utilize visual medium of the vlogging for sharing their content.
 Some of the technical characteristics of video blog are vlog setting, length of vlog, numerous comments, content, editing, and music.
 The medium of vlogs is not only considered as the formation of new option to make and share content, but it also help to communicate in which the environment of the website impacts the communication practices (Mastrocinque et al., 2017).
 Deaf culture communicates by ASL content (American Sign Language) like jokes, stories, and opinions.
 Vloggers think that new practices and innovations give additional meaning to Content of ASL.
 They utilizing new practices as well as innovations to support the meaning and fill the gaps of the missing content because of the limitations, which might obscure signs.
 The concept also support the thought that vlogging demonstrates as well as extends identity of Deaf.
 It is acknowledge that vlogging could also extend culture of deaf.

 Vlogging happens when anyone produce video with a webcam technology as well as share that video content on the site.
 Webcam technology permits for the creation of video, video transmission and sharing that video globally in the type of Vlogs.
 One of the famous website regarding video sharing is YouTube, it has the potentiality to communicate asynchronously, permit for the information access through a wide range of cultures and people comprising people with the disabilities (Mastrocinque et al., 2017).
 Web technology and present video might provide a new opportunity for making permanent record regarding sign language that is ASL content within the type of video.
 ASL video can also allow people of the deaf community to share the content of ASL across time and distance, such as video messages or video chat in actual time.